The View from the Remote Workplace

 Just ask your organization’s IT team to check out your soon-to-be-remote gear.
 (They will probably do this automatically as part of your moving to a home office.)

 If you run an independent operation, consider hiring an IT services specialist to give your system a thorough security check before you proceed.

 Whoever you choose, your IT security specialist will look for and neutralize potential software vulnerabilities, such as:

 A new development, employee monitoring software uses advanced, high-speed data analysis methods to provide critical insights into employee behavior within an organization’s network.
 If your organization is concerned about inside jobs or intruders, they might install this tool, which:

-These checks are part of a larger process, which includes installing, configuring, and testing your security-related equipment.
+These checks are part of a more extensive process, including installing, configuring, and testing your security-related equipment.

-Usually, your organization’s IT staff will help you confirm that your system works—ideally before you go remote.
-Independent professionals should also engage a specialist to complete these important steps.
+Usually, your organization’s IT staff will help you confirm that your system works, ideally before going remote.
+Independent professionals should also engage a specialist to complete these critical steps.

 So, that’s it.
 You are now fully grounded in the basics of remote office security.

-As you see, there are many details to keep track of, but you can master the role of remote office security manager.
+There are many details to keep track of, but you can master the role of a remote office security manager.
 Here are some recommendations to help you get started and keep going: